Communication-Efficient Policy Gradient Methods for Distributed Reinforcement Learning: Introduction

-To coordinate the distributed learners, the central controller must exchange information with all learners, by collecting their rewards and local observations, or, broadcasting the policy to them.
+To coordinate the distributed learners, the central controller must exchange information with all learners, by collecting their rewards and local observations, or, broadcasting the RL policy to them.
 This type of information exchange requires frequent communication between the controller and the learners.
-However, in many DRL applications, including cloud-edge AI systems \citep{stoica2017}, autonomous driving \citep{shalev2016safe}, power distribution systems \citep{zhang18dynamica}, and other applications in IoT \citep{chen2018pieee}, the communication is costly and the latency caused by frequent communication becomes the bottleneck of the overall performance.
-These considerations motivate well the development of communication-efficient approaches for latency-sensitive DRL tasks.
-Although there has been a surging interest in studying communication-efficient approaches for supervised learning \citep{alistarh2017nips,jordan2018,chen2018nips}, no prior work has focused on the DRL setting.
-In this context, our goal is to develop a simple yet general algorithm for solving various DRL problems, with provable convergence guarantees and reduced communication overhead.
+However, in many applications, including cloud-edge AI systems \cite{stoica2017}, autonomous driving \cite{shalev2016safe}, and other applications in IoT \cite{chen2019iot}, the communication is costly and the latency caused by frequent communication becomes the bottleneck of the overall performance.
+These considerations motivate well the development of communication-efficient approaches for latency-sensitive distributed RL tasks.
+Although there has been a surging interest in studying communication-efficient approaches for supervised learning \cite{alistarh2017nips,jordan2018,chen2018nips}, no prior work has particularly focused on the RL setting.
+In this context, our goal is to develop a simple yet general algorithm for solving distributed RL problems, with provable convergence guarantees and reduced communication overhead.